Tolman electronic parameter

+Inspiration and discovery

+Tolman's work was preceded by previous definitions of the Metal-Ligand bond, as defined by Dewar–Chatt–Duncanson as a combination of sigma-donation from the ligand to the metal and pi-bond "back-bonding" from the metal to the vacant ligand orbitals.
+Tolman himself was contemporaries with Walter Strohmeier, who along with Tolman investigated the sigma-donor ability and pi-acceptor strength of various ligands when coordinated to different metal centers.
+Tolman focused specifically on phosphine ligands, first cataloguing their general reactivity and then in 1970 measuring their CO frequencies seen when said ligands displace a carbon monoxide: the 70 ligands studied in his 1970 paper was the first iteration in which these vibrational frequencies were used as a parameter to determine characteristics of a ligand.
+Further work on phosphenes in the context of Ni(0) complexes were done: the term itself was coined in 1977, when Tolman utilized these bonding frequencies to describe the net donor properties of several phosphine ligands Since then, the scope of what is measurable through the Tolman Electronic Parameter has expanded greatly, and several resources are available for near-exhaustive lists of ligands' strengths measured through this method.

+Theory & methodology

+Phosphines

 The A1 carbonyl band is rarely obscured by other bands in the analyte's infrared spectrum.
 Carbonyl is a small ligand so steric factors do not complicate the analysis.
 Upon coordination of CO to a metal, ν(CO) typically decreases from 2143 cm−1 of free CO.
 This shift can be explained by π backbonding: the metal forms a π bond with the carbonyl ligand by donating electrons through its d orbitals into the empty π* anti-bonding orbitals on CO.
 This interaction strengthens the metal-carbon bond but also weakens the carbon-oxygen bond, resulting in a lower vibrational frequency.
 If other ligands increase the density of π electrons on the metal, the C-O bond is weakened and ν(CO) decreases further; conversely, if other ligands compete with CO for π backbonding, ν(CO) increases.

+N-Heterocyclic Carbenes (NHCs)

+Tolman's original 1977 paper exclusively featured phosphines, utilizing tri-tert-butylphosphine as a baseline given its extremely basic nature.
+However, further work done by Arduengo in the field of carbenes led to some of these N-heterocyclic carbene (NHC) ligands to be ranked according to IR spectral data recorded on cis-[RhCl(NHC)(CO)2] complexes.